distros/bootstrap-less/README.md

 # Bootstrap-less

+This release is in line with Bootstrap 3.3.5.

 This package contains only the less files of bootstrap.
 It can be used when compiling bootstrap from source using less.